Comparing Agents

 Re-running comparisons

 After making changes to an agent (or the underlying scenarios) you can re-run an existing comparison to get fresh results.
-This creates a new comparison with the same configuration, so you can track progress over time.
+Re-run opens the New comparison dialog pre-filled with the same configuration, so you can adjust it if needed and track progress over time.

 What’s next